igmhub/LaCE/README.md

 ## Installation
 (Last updated: Jan 19 2024)

 - Create a new conda environment.
 It is usually better to follow python version one or two behind.
 In January 2024, the latest is 3.12, so we recommend 3.11.
+If you want to use LaCE with cosmopower, as of November 2025 you need to install python 3.10.
+Please look at the cosmopower installation before proceeding with the LaCE installation.

 ```
 conda create -n lace -c conda-forge python=3.11 camb fdasrsf